jhvanderschee/jekyllcodex/_without-plugin/form-builder.md

 {% raw %}{% if page.form %}{% include form.html %}{% endif %}{% endraw %}
 ```

-As a CloudCannon user you can add some extra variables to your _config.yml file to make the experience for the content editor even smoother.
+As a CloudCannon user you can add some extra variables to your _config.yml file to make the experience for the content editors even smoother.

 [expand]